Who are they?

 ‘They are honest, professional and provide very high quality tutors,’ summed up one parent.
 Another commented, ‘They are rigorous, professional, reliable and understand needs and can set clear targets and make sensible suggestions.
 Flexible in their attitude, and approachable.’

-We heard a few instances of things going wrong – usually where a tutor placement didn’t work out – but parents told us that Victoria and Matt were on the case to rectify it quickly.
-Others told us the couple are good at going the extra mile.
-‘I wanted something between a nanny and a tutor – someone to oversee homework – and they found me just the right person,’ one parent told us.
+We heard a few instances of things going wrong – usually where a tutor placement didn’t work out – but parents told us things were quickly rectified.
+And we also heard how they go the extra mile.
+‘I wanted something between a nanny and a tutor – someone to oversee homework – and they found me just the right person,’ said a parent.

-‘It’s on the more expensive side, particularly for more experienced tutors, but it’s absolutely my favourite.
-They’re honest, on the ball and have the best quality tutors,’ concluded another parent.
+Ans one parent puts it, ‘It’s on the more expensive side, particularly for more experienced tutors, but it’s absolutely my favourite.
+They’re honest, on the ball and have the best quality tutors.’ds